scottishgovernment/resources.mygov.scot/content-standards/content-strategy.md

 Delivering a consistently high quality service to your users through the content they consume is all down to your content strategy.
 Content strategies are different from those found in marketing or communications.

-Communication strategies promote your organisation’s messages across many channels, while marketing strategies focus on behavioural insights to effectively sell products or services.

-Content strategies have a much broader scope by comparison - guiding how you plan, create and maintain all content created by your organisation.
+Communication strategies promote your organisation’s messages across many channels, while marketing strategies focus on using behavioural insights to effectively sell products or services.
+But content strategies have a much broader scope.
+They guide how you plan, create and maintain all content created by your organisation.

 ## Why it’s important
 A good content strategy will provide better outcomes for users by: